Tell Her No: Cover versions

-In 1969 the song was given a dramatic makeover by Californian blues-rock group Smith, which featured female lead singer Gayle McCormick, with the lyrics recast for a female narrator and re-titled "Tell Him No".
-This version was included on their debut album 'A Group Called Smith', which also featured their Top 5 hit version of the Bacharach-David song "Baby It's You".
+In 1969, the song was given a dramatic makeover by Californian blues rock group Smith, which featured female lead singer Gayle McCormick, with the lyrics recast for a female narrator and re-titled "Tell Him No".
+This version was included on their debut album A Group Called Smith, which also featured their Top 5 hit version of the Bacharach-David song "Baby It's You".

-In 1983, country-pop singer Juice Newton recorded a cover of "Tell Her No", likewise re-titled "Tell Him No", from the album Dirty Looks.
+In 1983, country-pop singer Juice Newton recorded a cover of "Tell Her No" from the album Dirty Looks.
 Newton reached No. 14 on the US Billboard Adult Contemporary chart and No. 27 on the US Billboard Hot 100 chart.
 She changed the song's lyrical gender and point of view, which significantly altered the song's meaning to being about a woman convincing her man to resist the temptations of a potential adulteress.

 Del Shannon also did a take on the song.
 Tahiti 80 performed the song in concert.